smfaizalkhan/Trustless-File-Server-p2p/README.md

    - test_getBinaryContentAndItsProofPieces_AndAbleToRecreate_Tree() method is the way peice integrity will be verified on the client side

   ### EndPoints

-    - Used spark/gson for REST API
+   - Spark for REST EndPoints